Hempy49/CV/README.md

 ## Interests

-- **Songwriting** I can play saxophone, guitar, and bass to a half decent standard.
+- **Songwriting** I play saxophone, guitar, bass and enjoy performing gigs when I find the time.

 - **Swimming** I try to swim at least once a week.
-I love heading to a local lido in the summer!
+I love heading to a local lido in the summer.

 - **Diving, snorkelling** I'm an animal lover and have had a lifelong fascination with sea-life (for some unknown reason!).